MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 If you want all users to be in the same tenant regardless of their email address extensions, you can create a target tenant ahead of time or use an existing tenant.
 Add all the existing domains and subdomains that you want consolidated within that tenant.
 Then all the users with email addresses ending in those domains and subdomains automatically join the target tenant when they sign up.

 >[!IMPORTANT]
->There is no supported automated way to move users across tenants.
-To learn about adding domains to a single Office 365 tenant, see [Add your users and domain to Office 365](https://support.office.com/article/Add-your-users-and-domain-to-Office-365-ffdb2216-330d-4d73-832b-3e31bcb5b2a7).
+>There isn't a supported automated way to move users across tenants.
+To learn about adding domains to a single Office 365 tenant, go to [Add your users and domain to Office 365](https://support.office.com/article/Add-your-users-and-domain-to-Office-365-ffdb2216-330d-4d73-832b-3e31bcb5b2a7).

 ### How can I restrict my users' ability to access my organization's business data?

 Power Automate allows you to create data zones for business and non-business data, as shown below.
-Once these data loss prevention policies are implemented, users are prevented from designing or running Power Automate that combine business and non-business data.
-For more details, See [Data loss prevention (DLP) policies](prevent-data-loss.md).
+Once these data loss prevention policies are implemented, users are prevented from designing or running Power Automate that combines business and non-business data.
+To learn more, go to [Data loss prevention (DLP) policies](prevent-data-loss.md).

   ![Data loss prevention image.](./media/organization-q-and-a/data-loss-prevention-policy.png "Data loss prevention image")

 ## Power Automate RPA license

-### How can I apply unattended RPA licenses to my flow
+### How can I apply unattended RPA licenses to my flow?

 Follow these steps to apply unattended RPA licenses to your flows.

 1. The tenant admin must purchase or get trial a version of the unattended RPA add-on capacity for the tenant.
 The tenant admin can do this from the [Microsoft 365 admin portal](https://admin.microsoft.com/AdminPortal/Home#/catalog).
 Just search the purchase services page for the add-on.